 Oates seems to be pointing a finger at modern culture.
 By blending the mythical elements of the Persephone myth with rock music and the invincible attitude of Connie, Oates highlights the dangers of modern youth.

 Rock music is playing in all of the important scenes of the story.
-Oates uses the music to help highlight Connie's youthfulness and at the same time examine her ignorance about the way the real world works and the true meaning behind the rock lyrics.
+Oates uses the music to help highlight Connie's youthfulness and, at the same time, examine her ignorance about the way the real world works and the true meaning behind the rock lyrics.

-When Friend comes to Connie and tells her that he knows she doesn't know what a lover is, he purposefully both scares her and makes her understand she is moving from a world of innocence to experience.
+When Friend comes to Connie and tells her that he knows she doesn't know what a lover is, he purposefully scares her and makes her understand she is moving from a world of innocence to experience.

-The Code On the Car
+The Code on the Car

 The code on the car always seems to intrigue readers.